Comparing Great Panther Mining (GPL) & Its Peers

 |Great Panther Mining Competitors

-Great Panther Mining’s competitors have higher revenue and earnings than Great Panther Mining.
-Great Panther Mining is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+Great Panther Mining’s rivals have higher revenue and earnings than Great Panther Mining.
+Great Panther Mining is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

 Summary

-Great Panther Mining beats its competitors on 7 of the 13 factors compared.
+Great Panther Mining beats its rivals on 8 of the 13 factors compared.

 Great Panther Mining Limited operates as a precious metals mining and exploration company.
 It explores for gold, silver, copper, lead, and zinc ores.
 The company operates three mines, including the Tucano gold mine in AmapÃ¡ State, Brazil, as well as two silver mines in Mexico; and the Guanajuato mine complex and the Topia mine in Mexico.
 Its exploration properties also include the El HorcÃ³n, Santa Rosa, and Plomo projects in Mexico; and the Argosy project in Canada.
 The company was formerly known as Great Panther Silver Limited and changed its name to Great Panther Mining Limited in March 2019.
 Great Panther Mining Limited was founded in 1965 and is headquartered in Vancouver, Canada.